ruobinLiu/Laboratory-Protocols/_episodes/04-Nuclei-Isolation-and-High-Molecular-Weight-DNA-Extraction.md

 keypoints:
 - Tissue needs to be handled differently depends on storage temperature (fresh/frozen).
+- Both 1xHB buffer and Proteinase K Solution need to be made fresh on the day of use.

 - Only put even number of tubes into centrifuge.
 - Do not overdry your pellets.